-AK Ikwuakor, also known as “Coach AK”, is an entrepreneur, educator, consultant, strategist, storyteller, and former Top 10 world-ranked athlete from the University of Oregon.
+AK Ikwuakor, also known as “Coach AK”, is a high performance Executive Coach, entrepreneur, former Top 10 world-ranked athlete, author, and the current Executive Coach Lead at Google.
 Coach AK has traveled to more than 30 countries working with students, athletes, coaches, governmental agencies, celebrities, and CEO’s, and even victims affected by terrorism through his entrepreneurial endeavors.
 His endeavors include work in sports diplomacy, storytelling, peak performance, fashion, virtual reality, leadership development, global education, and business coaching.

 From Coach AK: